 Dr. Phil: Bullshit!

-Dr. Phil: (enraged).
-Never! (holds up saw) Whose the coward now momma! (begins sawing)
+Dr. Phil: (enraged) Never! (holds up saw) Who's the coward now, momma?! (begins sawing)

 - Metaphorgotten: Parodied when the guy who's hiding in a cellar from the aliens tells Tom the metaphor from War of the Worlds that the alien invasion is no more a real war than there is between man and maggots.
 He continues: there's also no real war between dragons and wolves.
 And man, riding dragons, throwing wolves at maggots.
 Tom gives the camera a vacant expression in response.

 - Mugged for Disguise: Subverted when Cindy and Brenda pull two "village" women into the bushes, and after a brief scuffle the women emerge looking disgruntled but with their outfits intact ... followed by Cindy and Brenda, who were the ones actually beaten up.
 They later settle for spare garments from a clothesline.